 We also have an Anabat bat detector system configured with the batcam computer that provides a live audio stream of their echolocation calls.
-We're working out some bugs -- please let us know if you can hear the audio.

-In the Works -- We also hope to setup another camera closer to the lake bat house, but right now that house is only visible during daylight hours.
+In the Works -- We hope to setup another camera closer to the lake bat house, but right now that house is only visible during daylight hours.

 Having trouble viewing the Bat House cam?
 Click here for help-- camstreams viewer help -